-- add widgets from external sites (e.g. Twitter)
+- display widgets from other sites (e.g. Facebook)

 - administrative forms (e.g. login, register, etc.)

-To learn more about what widgets are, how widgets work and why widgets can make managing your site easier, go here:
+To learn more about what WordPress widgets are, how widgets work and why they make managing your site easier, go here:

-In this tutorial we are going to show you how to use and configure various frequently-used WordPress widgets.
+In this tutorial series you are going to learn how to use and configure various commonly-used WordPress widgets.

-Before we show you how to configure widgets, let’s first make sure that you understand some of the basics about using widgets:
+Before we start learning how to configure widgets, let’s cover some of the basics about using widgets:

-Many WordPress themes support widgets and provide widgetized sections in your theme’s layout where widgets can be added, such as the sidebar, header area, and footer.
-Depending on the theme installed on your site, widgets can sometimes also be used in the content area …
+Most WordPress themes support widgets and provide widgetized areas in your theme’s layout where widgets can appear, such as the sidebar, header area, and the footer area.
+Depending on your theme, widgets can sometimes also appear in the content area …

-These widgetized sections correspond to a feature inside the Widget screen called “Widget Areas” …
+These widget-ready areas correspond to a feature inside your Widget administration panel called “Widget Areas” …

 Available widgets can be activated or deactivated using drag & drop.